 - 1. Council Chair Oversees the council, schedules meetings, creates agendas, designates areas of responsibility, assigns task due dates, maintains minutes of meetings, and works with the NBODL and assigned AYSO staff.
 The Council Chair is a voting member of the council. - 2.
-Council Members Create, update, and modify content of the council's discipline specific programs in alignment with the current soccer standards as directed by the Council Chair.
+Council Members Are the discipline specific Section Administrator or discipline specific designee appointed by that person's SD.
+They create, update, and modify content of the council's discipline specific programs in alignment with the current soccer standards as directed by the Council Chair.
 Council Members should keep their respective Section Directors apprised of council activities.
 Council Members are voting members of the council. - 3.
 NBODL Ensure that the efforts of the council align with the goals and objectives of AYSO.
 The NBODL will provide regular updates (quarterly at a minimum) to the NBOD and Section Directors regarding council progress on any related issues.
 The NBODL will present items on behalf of the council that require a vote of the NBOD.
-The NBODL is not a voting member of the council.
+The NBODL is not a voting member of the council. - 4.
+AYSO Staff Assist as a SME where appropriate, and assist with facilitating the branding, online content creation, and publishing of material created by the council.
+The AYSO Staff member is not a voting member of the council. - 5.
+Subject Matter Experts (SME) Persons who are recruited and appointed by the Chair, who are not Section appointed Council Members.
+These people are non-voting members of the council who can provide specific expertise that otherwise may not be present on the council and are primarily added to assist with task oriented items in which they have expertise.